 I read the poems "My Cricket Kids", "Alma Mater Studio Room", "The French Women of Fulham", "Pikachu in the Musée d'Orsay", "What Strikes Me About the Maiko", 'Three Other Ways to Look at Venice", "Their Common Language" and "Red Card" for What We Read Now.
 I also discuss with other poets my writing process(1h16min).

 This is a recording of my poetry reading, workshop and discussion with fellow poet Alice Hiller.
 I am reading "The Basque Whaler", "Six War Letters" and "Krieg" (starts 04:00 min), then "Red Card", "Divine Séraphine" and "Via Domitia" (1h05min50s).
 My creative writing prompt starts at 1h35min, and you can listen to Alice's poems and our discussions in between.

 This video is a recording of my reading for the Voicing our Silences collective.
 You can travel from Italy to Argentina and Spain with "The Via Appia Catacombs", "Their Common Language", "The Wandering Gaucho", "Amerikanoa", "The Basque Whaler" and "We Are the Descendants".

 Have you ever wondered how Occitan sounds like?
-Or how I sound like when I sing?
+Or how I sing?
 Listen to my reading of "How Joan Petit Dances" from the first issue of Pollux Journal (USA).